Almost Noetherian rings and modules: Almost Noetherian modules and their basic properties

 Trivially, a ring $R$ is an almost Noetherian ring if $R$ itself is an almost Noetherian $R$-module.
 Infinite direct sums of copies of almost zero non-zero modules is an almost zero module, and thus is almost Noetherian, but non-Noetherian.

 \begin{remark} \cite[section 2.11]{B25} Fix a perfectoid valuation ring $K^+$ with perfectoid fraction field $K$, associated rank-$1$ valuation ring $\mathcal{O}_K=K^\circ$ , and ideal of topologically nilpotent elements $\m=K^{\circ\circ}\subset K^+$.
 Then $\m$ is flat over $K^+$ and $\widetilde{\m}\cong\m^2=\m$.
-It follows by \cite[Theorem 2.11.5]{B25} that any a topologically finite type $K^+$-algebra is an almost Noetherian ring. \end{remark}
+It follows by \cite[Theorem 2.11.5]{B25} that any a topologically finite type $K^+$-algebra is an almost Noetherian ring.
+Since every perfectoid valuation ring is not Noetherian, there exist non-trivial almost Noetherian modules which are not Noetherian. \end{remark}

-\begin{proposition} Let $0\rightarrow A\rightarrow B\rightarrow C\rightarrow 0$ be an exact sequence of $R$-modules.
-Then $B$ is almost Noetherian if and only if $A$ and $C$ are almost Noetherian. \end{proposition} \begin{proof} It is easy to verify that if $B$ is almost Noetherian, then so are $A$ and $C$.
-Suppose that $A$ and $C$ are almost Noetherian.
-Let $B'$ be a submodule of $B$.
-Since $A$ is almost Noetherian, for any $s\in \m$ there exists finitely generated $R$-module $K_s$ such that $s(A\cap B')\subseteq K_s\subseteq A\cap B'$.
-Since $C$ is almost Noetherian, for any $t\in\m$ there exists some finitely generated $R$-module $L_t$ such that $t(B'+A)/A\subseteq L_t\subseteq (B'+A)/A$.
-Let $N_{s,t}$ be the finitely generated submodule of $B'$ generated by the finite generators of $K_s$ and finite pre-images of generators of $L_t$.
-Consider the following natural commutative diagram with exact rows: It is easy to check that $stB'\subseteq N_{s,t}\subseteq B'$ for any $s,t\in \m$.
-Since $\m=\m^2$, every element $r$ in $\m$ can be written into $r=\sum\limits_{i,j}s_it_j$ for some finite $s_i,t_j\in \m$. $rB'\subseteq \sum\limits_{i,j}N_{s_i,t_j}\subseteq B'$.
-Note that $\sum\limits_{i,j}N_{s_i,t_j}$ is finitely generated.
-Hence, $B$ is almost Noetherian. \end{proof}
+\begin{proposition} Let $0\rightarrow M\rightarrow N\rightarrow L\rightarrow 0$ be an exact sequence of $R$-modules.
+Then $N$ is almost Noetherian if and only if $M$ and $L$ are almost Noetherian. \end{proposition} \begin{proof} It is easy to verify that if $N$ is almost Noetherian, then so are $M$ and $L$.
+Suppose that $M$ and $L$ are almost Noetherian.
+Let $N'$ be a submodule of $N$.
+Since $M$ is almost Noetherian, for any $s\in \m$ there exists finitely generated $R$-module $K_s$ such that $s(M\cap N')\subseteq K_s\subseteq M\cap N'$.
+Since $L$ is almost Noetherian, for any $t\in\m$ there exists some finitely generated $R$-module $L_t$ such that $t[(N'+M)/M]\subseteq L_t\subseteq (N'+M)/M$.
+Let $N_{s,t}$ be the finitely generated submodule of $N'$ generated by the finite generators of $K_s$ and finite pre-images of generators of $L_t$.
+Consider the following natural commutative diagram with exact rows: It is easy to check that $stN'\subseteq N_{s,t}\subseteq N'$ for any $s,t\in \m$.
+Since $\m=\m^2$, every element $r$ in $\m$ can be written into $r=\sum\limits_{i}s_it_i$ for some finite $s_i,t_i\in \m$. $rN'\subseteq \sum\limits_{i}N_{s_i,t_i}\subseteq N'$.
+Note that $\sum\limits_{i}N_{s_i,t_i}$ is finitely generated.
+Hence, $N$ is almost Noetherian. \end{proof}